Tinkerforge/doc/en/source/Software/Brick_MQTT_Proxy.rst

 ---------------

-The proxy is provided as Python script and can be downloaded from its `Brick MQTT Proxy Github Repository <https://github.com/Tinkerforge/brick-mqtt-proxy>`__.
+The proxy is provided as Python script and can be downloaded from its `Brick MQTT Proxy GitHub Repository <https://github.com/Tinkerforge/brick-mqtt-proxy>`__.

-As dependencies the :ref:`Tinkerforge Python API Bindings <api_bindings_python>` and `paho-mqtt <https://pypi.python.org/pypi/paho-mqtt/1.1>`__ has to be installed.
+As dependencies the :ref:`Tinkerforge Python API Bindings <api_bindings_python>` and the `Eclipse Paho MQTT Python client library <https://pypi.python.org/pypi/paho-mqtt/1.1>`__ has to be installed.
 On Linux this can be done by:

 .. code-block:: bash

-  pip install tinkerforge paho-mqtt
+  sudo pip install tinkerforge paho-mqtt

 Afterwards the proxy can be startet with: